Counseling & Health Services

 Immunization Requirements for Admission:

-New students to William Woods University are required to provide proof of two Mumps, Measles, Rubella (MMR) vaccines.
-Proof of immunization may be:
+All new students to William Woods University are required to provide proof of two Mumps, Measles, Rubella (MMR) vaccines.
+All new residential students are also required to provide proof of one Meningococcal (meningitis) vaccine.
+These must be provided to WWU Health Services before attending classes.

 Do not send originals, as you may need this information at a later date.